 - 1. We have obtained the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of the audit. - 2.
-In our opinion: - proper books of accounts have been kept by the Trust, so far as appears from our examination of those books. - the information and explanations given to us, were in the manner required by the Companies Act, 2019 (Act 992) and give a true and fair view of the: - a. statements of assets and liabilities of the Trust at the end of the financial year, and - b. statements of income and distribution account for the financial year. - 3.
-The Trust's statements of assets and liabilities and statement of income and distribution account are in agreement with the accounting records and returns. - 4.
+In our opinion: - · proper books of accounts have been kept by the Trust, so far as appears from our examination of those books. - the information and explanations given to us, were in the manner required by the Companies Act, 2019 (Act 992) and give a true and fair view of the: - a. statements of assets and liabilities of the Trust at the end of the financial year, and - b. statement of comprehensive income for the financial year. - The Trust's statements of assets and liabilities and statement of comprehensive income are in agreement with the accounting records and returns. - 4.
 We are independent of the Trust, pursuant to Section 143 of the Companies Act, 2019 (Act 992).